Eugenia Stamboliev

 Education

-Eugenia holds various degrees and disciplines: PhD in Transdisciplinary Studies, specialising on robot ethics and technology ethics (in the Marie-Curie program 'CogNovo' at Plymouth University, United Kingdom); Doctoral courses in PACT (Philosophy, Art & Critical Theory), European Graduate School, Saas-Fee, Switzerland; Diplom (BA and MA) in Media and Communication Studies, University of Arts Berlin, Germany; and a Vordiplom in Law Studies, Free University Berlin, Germany
+Eugenia holds various degrees and disciplines: PhD in Transdisciplinary Studies, specialising on robot ethics and technology ethics (in the EU Marie Curie program 'CogNovo' at Plymouth University, United Kingdom); Doctoral courses in PACT (Philosophy, Art & Critical Theory), European Graduate School, Saas-Fee, Switzerland; Diplom (BA and MA) in Media and Communication Studies, University of Arts Berlin, Germany; and a Vordiplom in Law Studies, Free University Berlin, Germany